 The Backpack Program

-The Backpack Program helps meet the needs of hungry children by providing them with nutritious and easy-to-prepare food to take home on weekends and school vacations when other resources are not available.
-Backpacks contain enough food for six meals and two snacks: including protein and fruit juices.
+The Backpack Program, which began in 2004, meets the needs of chronically hungry children by providing them with nutritious and easy-to-prepare food to take home on weekends and breaks when school meals are unavailable.
+The Backpack Program is located at schools with a high incidence of children in need.
+Each backpack provides children with six meals and two snacks.

 How it Works